Main region

 • Defined Benefit or Corporate Lifetime Pension account: We pay any benefit according to the rules of your plan at the time of your death.

-If you'd like to leave your super to someone who's not a dependant (for example, your parents, siblings, or a charity), you can:
+There are ways you can leave your super to someone who's not a dependant (for example, your parents, siblings, or a charity), but it's worth getting legal and financial advice before making any decisions.

 Remember, you'll likely need to update your Will throughout your life as your situation changes.